choojs/choo-handbook/content/using-input-fields/README.md

 ```

-Before we disect all the changes we just made, let's try our application again:
+Before we dissect all the changes we just made, let's try our application again:

 ![inputs4](images/inputs4.gif "Our first input now works!")